LanguageMachines/PICCL/README.md

    ``ocr.nf`` and produces further enriched [FoLiA](https://proycon.github.io/folia) documents.

-The workflows can be explicitly invoked through NextFlow as follows (add the ``-with-docker proycon/LaMachine`` parameter if you are not already in LaMachine):
+The workflows can be explicitly invoked through NextFlow as follows (add the ``-with-docker proycon/LaMachine`` parameter if you are not already in LaMachine), running with the ``--help`` parameter or absence of any parameters will output usage information.

     $ nextflow run LanguageMachines/PICCL/ocr.nf

+This will generate a ``data/`` directory in your current directory, and will be referenced in the usage examples in the next section.